AlensoLopes/BattleShipFX/README.md

 ## Credits

-This game was developed by [Alenso Lopes].
-Feel free to contact me at [alenso.lopes@unicaen.fr] for any inquiries or feedback.
+This game was developed by Alenso Lopes.
+Feel free to contact me at alenso.lopes@unicaen.fr for any inquiries or feedback.

 ---